AdemolaAdedara/GOOGLE-QUERY-PROJECT/README.md

 ---
 ### Overview
 ---
 This project is designed to provide hands-on experience with Google Sheets' QUERY function, a powerful tool for data filtering, sorting, and aggregation.
-This repository contains practical examples and exercises to help users learn how to harness the capabilities of the QUERY function for data analysis within Google Sheets.
+This repository contains practical data sets to help users learn how to harness the capabilities of the QUERY function for data analysis within Google Sheets.

 ----